top of page

 The Shared Value Model: Reframing Capitalism Through Strategic Social and Economic Integration

-The Shared Value model, introduced by Michael Porter and Mark Kramer, represents a pivotal shift in thinking about the relationship between business and society.
+The Shared Value Model: A New Paradigm for Business and Society The Shared Value model, introduced by Michael Porter and Mark Kramer, represents a pivotal shift in thinking about the relationship between business and society.
 Rather than viewing social issues as externalities or constraints on profitability, the model argues that addressing societal challenges can be a source of competitive advantage and economic value creation.
-This reconceptualization seeks to move beyond traditional corporate social responsibility by embedding social p
+This reconceptualization seeks to move beyond t

 Strategic Directions for Growth: The Ansoff Growth Model in Contemporary Strategy